brunocodutra/metal/doc/manual.md

 \snippet church.cpp bool

-That given, we start by defining the logical operator `not_`.
-Using the fact that booleans are themselves \lambdas, it is not too hard to realize that invoking a boolean to `<false_, true>` always yields its negation.
+Now, using the fact that booleans are themselves \lambdas, it's not too hard to realize that invoking a boolean with arguments `<false_, true>` always yields its negation.

 \snippet church.cpp not_expr

-To enable higher-order composition we really need `not_` to be a \lambda, not an
+However, to enable higher-order composition we really need `not_` to be a
-\expression.
-Granted one could easily define it terms of the respective
-\expression as `metal::lambda<not_>`, but that would defeat the whole purpose of this exercise, the idea is to use *bind expressions* directly.
+\lambda, not an \expression.
+Granted one could easily define former in terms of the latter as `metal::lambda<not_>`, but that would defeat the whole purpose of this exercise, the idea is to use *bind expressions* directly.

 \snippet church.cpp not

 Admittedly a little more verbose, but that saves us from introducing a new named alias template.

-To define `and_` and `or_` we'll use the very same technique.
+Using a similar technique, we can also define operators `and_` and `or_`.

 \snippet church.cpp and
 \snippet church.cpp or